MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sites-usage-guidelines.md

 - [Branding and site provisioning solutions for SharePoint](https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/branding-and-site-provisioning-solutions-for-sharepoint)

 **Sample text:**</br>

-*Sites can be created via the “create site” link at [insert your SharePoint link].
+*Sites can be created via the “create site” link at [**insert your SharePoint link**].
 See the “Guidelines for creating your site” page in this guide for more on how to create your site.
 You should have two site owners who are both full time employees at your org.*

-*When you set up your site, it’s important to select the appropriate site classification level.
-(Insert Link to your organization’s data classification guidelines.)*
+*When you set up your site, it’s important to select the appropriate site classification level. [**Insert Link to your organization’s data classification guidelines**].*

 ## ![Alt image text](media/navigation.png "Site design")  Your sites designs and customizations